HTTP API

 {"id": "a136fd9e-bc29-4d05-813f-350b248aefd8","version": 1,"actions": [{"action": "setTitle","title": "My title"},{"action": "setText","text": "My text"}]}

 All actions provided in a specific resource's patch format are generally freely combinable in a single request.
-Furthermore, such update requests only succeed or fail as a whole, that means unless explicitly stated otherwise, the result of all actions sent in the request is applied to a resource or none at all, if any of the actions fail.
+Furthermore, such update requests only succeed or fail as a whole, meaning, unless explicitly stated otherwise, the result of all actions sent in the request is applied to a resource or none at all, if any of the actions fail.

 Not all updates or state transitions of a resource may be freely composable with one another in a single HTTP request.
 For those updates, other endpoints may be provided to handle only a specific update or state transition in a single HTTP request.